pisto/minecrack/README.md

 ## `minecrack-biome-java`

 First make sure that you have the desired specific version of Minecraft installed.
 You can do so by creating a new Minecraft profile in the Minecraft launcher, and start the game once.
-Then, format the biome samplings just as for `minecrack-biome`, and invoke `minecrack-biome-java.jar`:
+Then, format the biome samples just as for `minecrack-biome`, and invoke `minecrack-biome-java.jar`:

 ```
 java -jar minecrack-biome-java.jar -m 1.14.4 -- -212:-8:mushroom_fields 1044:-776:mountains -1208:-1004:swamp -2408:-796:desert_hills -5622:-1596:river -4608:4267:frozen_ocean < 48bit